-Having the ability to speak several languages is an important skill to instill in our children as globalization grows more widespread in society.
+Having the ability to speak several languages is an important skill to instill in our children as globalization grows rapidly in society.
 Finding the ideal method to do so may be difficult.

 Parents, particularly those who are bilingual, sometimes opt to have their children learn other languages through language classes.
 However, there is a far better method.
 Learning one or more languages via an immersion approach entails utilizing them in daily life instead of as subjects while studying them.
 These languages are being utilized as an instructional medium for math, science, and exploration time.

-Children who participate in dual language programs become bilingual, bicultural, and biliterate.
+Children who participate in dual language programs become bilingual, bicultural, and bi-literate.
 They not only keep their native language but also develop into fluent speakers of another.
-They will instead gradually become a balanced bilingual individual (having the same amount of understanding in both languages and culture) through more focused methods such as giving more exposure to a weaker language.
+They will develop into a balanced, bilingual individual (having the same amount of understanding in both languages and culture) through more focused methods such as greater exposure to a weaker language.

 “What’s the difference between an immersion and a pure language course?” some parents may ask.

 - In contrast, this is not the case with language lessons.
 In a language class, students focus on details such as sentence structure and grammar before becoming fluent in listening and speaking.
-Translation is frequently used by language schools to achieve faster results by converting from/to another primary language such as English.
+Translation is frequently used by language schools to achieve faster results by converting to and from another primary language such as English.

 Parents also ask “why is immersion the best way to learn a new language?”

-- Jessica Ye Trainor says the simple answer is because language can’t be learned alone without context.
-It is as if swimming can’t be learnt by practising on land without going into the water.
+- Jessica Ye Trainor says the simple answer is that language can’t be learned alone without context.
+It is as if swimming can’t be learned by practicing on land without getting into the water.
 By living life in the immersion language, learners embrace it just as they learn their first language.

 - The leading brain researcher at the Public Library of Science (PLOS Org) published a study that found those who had learned a new language with the immersion method had brain waves similar to native speakers of a language.
 Those who trained with the traditional language class also became more native-like in their brain processing, but only the immersion group showed full native-like processing of grammar.